thomaslin2020/anigen/README.md

 - PyTorch: Visit https://pytorch.org/get-started/locally/
 - Scipy: `pip install scipy`
 - Torchvision: Included in PyTorch installation instructions on the PyTorch website

-More updates, including comments and a more organized code structure, will be added later.
-So stay tuned!